twitter-research/twiser/README.rst

 Basic :math:`z`-test
 --------------------

-First, we apply the basic two-sample :math:`z`-test included in twiser.
+First, we apply the basic two-sample :math:`z`-test included in Twiser.
 This works basically the same as ``scipy.stats.ttest_ind``.

 .. code:: ipython3